USEPA/modelling_hab_indices/README.md

----
-title: "Predicting indices of cyanobacteria toxicity and bloom risks in lakes based on nutrient inputs and ecosystem attributes."
+#Predicting indices of cyanobacteria toxicity and bloom risks in lakes based on nutrient inputs and ecosystem attributes
-author: "Betty J. Kreakie, Jeffrey W. Hollister, W. Bryan Milstead, Farnaz Nojavan"
-date: "September 14, 2015"
-output: pdf_document
----

 #Table Of Contents: